Paavo Talvela: Continuation War

-Later life and legacy
+Later life

 Talvela left the army in September 1944, returning to his job as the director of Pohjolan Liikenne which he had taken during the Interim Peace.
 As a result of the time he had spent in Germany during the war, he found working in Finland difficult, and lived in Rio de Janeiro selling cellulose between 1946 and 1949.
 Talvela returned to Finland in 1949, serving as a member of the City Council of Helsinki between 1954 and 1960.
 In 1958, he was the head consul for Philippines.
 He continued to be active in various activities related to paper production until his retirement.
 Talvela received his final promotion to the rank of general of the infantry (jalkaväenkenraali) in 1966.

+Personal life

 Talvela married twice during his life.
 His first marriage with Martta Sofia Nikoskelainen ran from 1919 to 1922, ending in a divorce.
 He remarried in 1923 to Karin Johanna Tengman.
 During his marriages, Talvela had a total of four children, born between 1919 and 1926.
 He secretly had a fifth child born out of wedlock, Swedish writer Gunilla Boëthius in 1945; this was not discovered until long after his death.
 Talvela died on 30 September 1973 in Helsinki.
 He is buried in the Kulosaari Cemetery in Helsinki.

+Awards

 During his career, Talvela was granted several awards.
 The most notable of these is the Mannerheim Cross, which Talvela was the second to receive.
 He also received the Finnish Order of the Cross of Liberty and the Order of the White Rose.
 He also received the German Iron Cross (both 1st and 2nd class), German Cross in Gold and the Order of Merit of the German Eagle; the Swedish Order of the Sword and Order of Vasa; the Order of the Crown of Italy; and the Norwegian Order of St. Olav.

+Character and legacy

+Described as having a difficult personality and ambitious as a soldier, Talvela frequently came into conflict with his superiors, colleagues and subordinates.
+His relationship with Mannerheim, however, was always impeccable.
+Originally regarded as an Anglophile, he was nevertheless able to work effectively with the Germans despite not subscribing to Nazi ideology.
+In his later decades, Talvela was known as virtually the only Jäger general to maintain good relations with President Urho Kekkonen, who otherwise generally avoided promoting Jäger officers; it was Kekkonen who in 1966 promoted Talvela to general of the infantry.